Walstruzz/edge_eval_python/README.md

 ### 2. compile cxx library
 Most of the code in this folder is copied from [davidstutz/extended-berkeley-segmentation-benchmark](https://github.com/davidstutz/extended-berkeley-segmentation-benchmark/tree/master/source).

+Actually, there is a more efficient function in `Scipy` that can solve the CSA problem without compiling the following cxx codes...
 ``` shell
 cd cxx/src
 source build.sh